 In addition to liabilities, the statement of net position and governmental funds balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has two types of items, one which arises only under a modified accrual basis of accounting, that qualifies for reporting in this category.
 Accordingly, the item, unavailable tax revenue, is reported in the governmental funds balance sheet.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
 The second relates to the differences and changes related to investment returns and assumptions in the Teachers Retirement System of Montana and the Montana Public Employee Retirement System is reported in the government-wide statement of net position.
-The amount is deferred and recognized as an inflow of resource and recognized as an inflow of resource and recognized as an inflow of resources in the period that the amounts become available.
+The amount is deferred and recognized as an inflow of resources in the period that the amounts become available.